Welcome to UPSU

 Studying At Home

-Most people prefer to get out of the house to study; they prefer an environment which is more studious with less distractions.
-Unfortunately, this may not be an option at the moment.
-However, there are things you can do to maximise your study time at home.
+Most people prefer to get out of the house to study; they prefer an environment which is more studious with less distractions, like a cafe, a study space or even the library.
+Unfortunately for many, this may not be an option at the moment.
+Places are beginning to open up again, however, many students are still back at home.
+Don't fear!
+There are still lots of things you can do to maximise your study time at home.

 Put Some Time Aside